Colonial Williamsburg: Restoration and reconstruction

 On the western side of the city, beginning in the 1930s, retail shops were grouped under the name Merchants Square to accommodate and mollify displaced local merchants.
 Increasing rents and tourist-driven businesses eventually drove out all the old-line community enterprises except a dress shop.
-One of the last to be forced out, a locally popular drugstore complete with lunch counter, was supplanted by a Williams Sonoma.
+One of the last to be forced out was a locally popular drugstore complete with lunch counter.

 Outlying landscapes and viewsheds

-Beginning in the earliest period of the Restoration, Colonial Williamsburg acquired acreage in Williamsburg and the two counties which adjoin it, notably to the north and east of the historic area to preserve natural views and facilitate the experience of as much of the late 18th-century environment as possible.
+Beginning in the earliest period of the restoration, Colonial Williamsburg acquired acreage in Williamsburg and the two counties which adjoin it, notably to the north and east of the historic area to preserve natural views and facilitate the experience of as much of the late 18th-century environment as possible.
 This was described as a "rural, wooded sense of arrival" along corridors to the historic area.

 In 2006, announcing a conservation easement on acreage north of the Visitor Center, Colonial Williamsburg President and Chairman Colin G. Campbell said its restrictions protected the view and preserved other features: "This viewshed helps to set the stage for visitors in their journey from modern day life into the 18th-century setting.
 At the same time, this preserves the natural environment around Queen's Creek and protects a significant archaeological site.
 It is a tangible and important example of how the Foundation is protecting the vital greenbelt surrounding Colonial Williamsburg's historic area for future generations".

-The entrance roadways to the historic area were planned with care.
-The Colonial Parkway was planned and is maintained to reduce modern intrusions.
+The Colonial Parkway, which includes a tunnel running beneath the historic area, was planned and is maintained to reduce modern intrusions.

 Near the principal planned roadway approach to Colonial Williamsburg, similar design priorities were employed for the relocated U.S. Route 60 near the intersection of Bypass Road and North Henry Street.
-Prior to the restoration, U.S. Route 60 ran right down Duke of Gloucester Street through town.
+Prior to the restoration, U.S. Route 60 ran down Duke of Gloucester Street through town.
 To shift the traffic away from the historic area, Bypass Road was planned and built through farmland and woods about a mile north of town.
 Shortly thereafter, when Route 143 was built as the Merrimack Trail (originally designated State Route 168) in the 1930s, the protected vista was extended along Route 132 in York County to the new road, and two new bridges were built across Queen's Creek.